 Brendan and I got married on August 20th at The Belle Haven Club in Greenwich CT, and it was the most amazing night!
 You have all been sending me the sweetest messages, and I so appreciate it!
-I seriously have the best followers :) We honeymooned in Thailand for a couple weeks, exploring Bangkok, Chiang Mai, and Koh Samui.
-I detailed my gluten free finds in Thailand here.
-Thailand isn't the easiest place to eat gluten free but it is possible!
+I seriously have the best followers 🙂 We honeymooned in Thailand for a couple weeks, exploring Bangkok, Chiang Mai, and Koh Samui.
+You can check out the gluten free friendly restaurants I found in Thailand here!
+Thailand isn’t the easiest place to eat gluten free but it is possible!

 When I got back to the US, I picked up our marriage license at the Greenwich Town Hall.
 It was official!
 Next, I looked into how I could change my name to my new married name.
 To be honest, I was pretty overwhelmed.
 There are so many forms you have to fill out and you have to do them in a certain order.
 You have to get a new social security card, driver’s license, passport (I JUST got a new passport before we left for Thailand), credit cards, notify your job’s payroll and bank accounts, etc. The easiest part would be to change my name on Facebook!

 After a few Google searches, I came across HitchSwitch which said you could change your name in a few easy steps.
 It seemed too good to be true… But sure enough, you choose which package you want (print at home, platinum, or full service) and fill out their easy form and then #ClaimYourName.
 The first option, print at home, is $29, and you get to print all the forms needed and then fill them out.
 The second option, platinum, is $59, and HitchSwitch will send you the paperwork filled out by them based on the info you give them in their easy form.
 The third option, full service, is $79, and includes the full service package in addition to a ready-to-ship passport photo and help from the Personal Name Concierge at any time.
 I chose the second option package which is the most popular.